Kyuu-Ji/htb-write-up/optimum/write-up-optimum.md

 ## Checking HTTP (Port 80)

-On the web page we see an application called **HttpFileServer 2.3**.
+On the web page there is an application called **HttpFileServer 2.3**.

 ![HttpFileServer](https://kyuu-ji.github.io/htb-write-up/optimum/optimum-hfs.png)